elyra-ai/elyra/docs/source/recipes/deploying-elyra-with-opendatahub.md

 ```bash
 oc port-forward svc/minio-service -n kubeflow 9000:9000 &
 ```
-- You should be able to reach the `Minio` Dashboard in your web browser by navigating to`localhost:9000`
+- You should be able to reach the `Minio` dashboard in your web browser by navigating to`localhost:9000`

 ## Additional Resources and Documentation
 [ODH Installation Docs](https://opendatahub.io/docs/getting-started/quick-installation.html)